Labelling, standards of identity and grades

 - Ministerial exemptions

-Exemptions for the purpose of test marketing and to alleviate a shortage of food in Canada. - Trade of fresh fruits and vegetables
+Exemptions for the purpose of selling test market food and to alleviate a shortage of food in Canada. - Trade of fresh fruits and vegetables

 Food and Drug Regulations – updates